sbha/dfnames/README.md

 Functions to work with data frame names.

 * Converts data frame name formats to snake_case, PaschalCase, or camelCase.
-* Prints data frame column names in the console in an easy to copy and paste format.
+* Prints data frame names in the console in an easy to copy and paste format.

 ## Installation
 ``` r